Splitting Symplectic Monodromy: The double bubble and multi-bubbles

 \begin{lem} All bounded hearts in $\scrC$ are obtained from a sequence of tilts starting from the standard heart (i.e.~the heart exchange graph is connected). \end{lem}

-\begin{proof} By Lemma~\ref{lem:path bijection} every bounded t-structure is of the form $\Phi_{\alpha}(\bT)$, where $\Phi_{\alpha}$ is a composition of mutation functors are their inverses.
+\begin{proof} By Lemma~\ref{lem:path bijection} every bounded t-structure is of the form $\Phi_{\alpha}(\bT)$, where $\Phi_{\alpha}$ is a composition of mutation functors and their inverses.
 The statement follows using the fact that the mutation functors (and their inverses) give the left and right tilts at simples (see e.g.\ \cite[Lemma 5.5]{Hirano-Wemyss}). \end{proof}

-We now induct over the number of tilts needed to reach some given heart from the standard heart (this is a careless induction: we are not appealing to any normal form).
+We now induct over the number of tilts needed to reach some given heart from the standard heart.
+This is a `careless' induction, in the sense that we are not appealing to any normal form for such a sequence of tilts: we are just exhausting all hearts by arbitrary sequences of tilts starting from the standard heart.
 By this induction, given the $\alpha$ from Lemma~\ref{lem:same on simples} we conclude that $F$ and $\Phi_{\alpha}$ agree on the $t$-structure obtained from $\heartsuit$ by applying any element of the braid group, i.e.

 for every path $\gamma$ in the Deligne groupoid ending in the chamber $C_+$.
 Using the bijection from Lemma \ref{lem:path bijection}, we see that $F$ and $\Phi_{\alpha}$ agree on all bounded hearts.
 The following now completes the proof of Theorem \ref{thm:double bubble case}.